luiscastro193/lossless-cut/README.md

 'output.mp4' will include 'video_file.mp4' from 1:23:04 to 1:40:25 and from 2:10:12 to 2:14:53.

 ## Special values
-'0' means 'from the start' and not indicating an endpoint for the final fragement means 'until the end'.
+'0' means 'from the start' and not indicating an endpoint for the final fragment means 'until the end'.
 For example,
 ```
 0
 24:02